liamblaschka/Chess/README.md

 ## Description
 A chess game made in C++ using SFML.
 The code includes concepts such as object-oriented programming and recursive functions.
-The game functionality includes rules such as check, checkmate, draw by stalemate, draw by insufficient material, castling, en passant and pawn promoting, as well as the general rules for moving each of the pieces.
+The game functionality includes rules such as check, checkmate, draw by stalemate, draw by insufficient material, castling, en passant and pawn promotion, as well as the general rules for moving each of the pieces.

 ## Instructions
 ### To use: